 The contents of the flask emitted a somewhat fragrant odour of baked turnip, and the reaction of the fluid was still slightly acid.
-On microscopical examination, there was found very much mere granular débris of a brownish colour, which probably represented the brownish sediment seen when the tube was removed from the digester.
-There were, also, a very large number of dark apparently homogeneous reddish brown spherules, mostly varying in size from \(\frac{1}{1800}\)" to \(\frac{1}{2000}\)" in diameter, partly single and partly variously grouped; the nature of these was doubtful there were reported to the control of the though they were probably concretions of some kind.
+On microscopical examination, there was found very much mere granular dibris of a brownish colour, which probably indefinite granular users of a brownish colour, when probably represented the brownish sediment seen when the tube was removed from the digester.
+There were, also, a very large number of dark apparently homogeneous reddish brown spherules, mostly varying in size from $\frac{1}{7560}$ " to $\frac{1}{2000}$ " in diameter, partly single and partly variously grouped; the nature of these way doubtful there were have $\frac{1}{7560}$. though they were probably concretions of some kind.
 There were also other indeterminate flat and irregular masses, which seemed more to resemble protoplasmic substance in its microscopical characters.